decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Examples

-Examples are listed inline in above sections as well as in complete form within [[ref:Test Vectors]].
+Examples are listed inline in above sections as well as in complete form within [Test Vectors](#test-vectors).

 ## Implementations